Cash flow vs profit — they are not the same

 - Expense volume.
 Cutting unnecessary subscriptions, right-sizing headcount, reducing waste.

 Of the four, timing levers (1 and 3) are the fastest to move and most underused.
-A business with the same P&L but tighter receivables can have twice the cash on hand.
+A business with identical P&L but tighter receivables can have twice the cash on hand.
+Most owners obsess over revenue volume and ignore receivables timing — wrong priority for a cash-constrained business.

 Seasonal businesses need rolling forecasts

-If your business has a strong seasonal pattern — retail in Q4, landscaping in spring, accounting in tax season — a flat monthly projection understates the cash swing.
+If your business has a strong seasonal pattern — retail in Q4, landscaping in spring, accounting in tax season — a flat monthly projection understates cash swings.
 Build a seasonal adjustment by dropping revenue in low months and boosting it in peak months.
-The right way to do this in spreadsheet form is to enter a monthly revenue pattern rather than a single number.
-The calculator supports a single starting number plus growth — for seasonal businesses, treat the output as a smoothed-average view and do a more detailed spreadsheet quarterly.
+For seasonal businesses, treat this calculator's output as a smoothed-average view and do a more detailed spreadsheet quarterly with monthly-granular inputs.
+A ski shop that averages $20K/month is actually $60K in Dec, $40K in Jan, $5K in July — averaging hides the July cash crunch.

 Accounts receivable drag

 The single largest cash flow gap in service businesses is between invoice date and payment date.
-If you invoice $30,000 per month on Net 30, you always have roughly a month of receivables outstanding — $30,000 of earned revenue sitting on a client's desk instead of in your bank.
+If you invoice $30,000/month on Net 30, you always have roughly a month of receivables outstanding — $30,000 of earned revenue sitting on client desks instead of in your bank.
 Shortening terms to Net 15, offering a 2% discount for paying within 10 days, or collecting deposits on project start can all compress that gap.
-Our invoice generator adds clear due dates to every invoice.
+Our DSO calculator benchmarks how fast you're actually collecting.

 When ending cash goes negative

-If the projection shows you running out of cash in month 7, that is your signal to act now — not in month 6.
+If the projection shows you running out of cash in month 7, that's your signal to act now — not month 6.
 Options in rough order of preference:

 - Collect outstanding invoices.
-The fastest cash source is usually already owed to you.
+Fastest cash source is usually already owed to you.
+Call every account over 30 days past due today.

 - Raise prices.
-Even a 5% price increase on existing customers can close the gap.
+Even a 5% price increase on existing customers can close the gap without hurting volume meaningfully.

 - Open a line of credit.
 Banks will lend money when you don't need it.
-Apply before the crisis.
+Apply before the crisis — having an unused $100K line is an insurance policy.

-- Take a term loan.
+- Term loan.
 Our business loan calculator shows what monthly payments will do to the projection.
+Make sure DSCR works before signing.

 Monthly review cadence

 Update the cash flow projection on the first of every month.
 Replace last month's projected revenue and expenses with actuals, and re-run the next 12 months.
-This rolling 12-month model is the foundation of any small business's financial planning, far more useful than the annual budget most owners build once a year and never touch.
-Fifteen minutes a month saves you from cash surprises.
+This rolling 12-month model is the foundation of small-business financial planning, far more useful than the annual budget most owners build once and never touch.
+Fifteen minutes a month saves you from cash surprises — cheaper than any other habit in business.

 Linking cash flow to strategy

 Cash flow is not just operations — it reflects strategy.
-A growth-stage business will show negative monthly cash flow because it is reinvesting in marketing and headcount.
+A growth-stage business will show negative monthly cash flow because it's reinvesting in marketing and headcount.
 A mature profitable business should throw off cash.
-If your projection shows negative cash flow and you are not in growth mode, something is broken in the unit economics.
+If your projection shows negative cash flow and you're not in growth mode, something is broken in unit economics.
 Pair the cash flow calculator with the profit margin calculator and the runway calculator to see the full picture.

 Operating cash flow vs free cash flow

-For most small businesses, the numbers above approximate operating cash flow — the cash produced by day-to-day operations.
+For most small businesses, numbers above approximate operating cash flow — cash produced by day-to-day operations.
 Free cash flow subtracts capital expenditures (new equipment, major software, renovations).
-If you are planning large capex in the next year, add it as a one-time expense to a specific month rather than smearing it across the projection.
-Capex timing has a huge cash flow impact and should be visible, not buried.
+If you're planning large capex in the next year, add it as a one-time expense to a specific month rather than smearing across the projection.
+Capex timing has a huge cash flow impact and should be visible, not buried in "other expenses."
+See our working capital calculator for the operational-liquidity angle lenders care about.